contemporary technique ON-GOING CLASSES: CLICK HERE

 CLASS STRUCTURE: The first half of each class focuses on building strength, flexibility and coordination with an emphasis on understanding proper alignment via Ballet Training and Kinetic Awareness Techniques.
 Each class starts with a fast-paced warm-up that integrates exercises from Yoga, Pilates, Dance and Martial Arts.
 The second half focuses on learning new vocabulary and eventually building longer sequences, including patterns across the floor, that focus on spatial awareness, musicality, performance qualities and improvisation.
 Historical, anatomical, aesthetic and compositional information is interspersed to enhance your skills in self-expression, injury prevention and putting dance in a cultural context.

-ENROLL TODAY AT BOSTON UNIVERSITY: DeAnna currently teaches Contemporary Technique classes as accredited courses at Boston University.
+ENROLL/BOOK TODAY: DeAnna currently teaches Technique classes as accredited courses at Boston University.
 They are accesible to the general public.
 If you are interested in taking one of these semester-long courses, or to book DeAnna as a guest teacher at your school or university please email email@example.com.